Services Provided for Premedical Students at Xavier

-The Premedical Office provides support to students interested in obtaining careers in Medicine (M.D.), Osteopathic medicine (D.O), Dentistry, Veterinary medicine, Optometry, and Podiatry (commonly known as MODVOP).
-Pharmacy support is provided separately by the PrePharmacy Office due to the special role of pharmacy at Xavier (XU has the only College of Pharmacy in the southern portion of Louisiana).
+The Premedical Office provides support to students interested in obtaining careers in Medicine (M.D.), Osteopathic Medicine (D.O), Dentistry, Veterinary Medicine, Optometry, and Podiatry (commonly known as MODVOP).
+Pharmacy support is provided separately by the PrePharmacy Office due to the special role of pharmacy at Xavier.

 The Premed Office, located in NCF Science Building room 108, is designed to complement the support provided by academic advisors within a student's major department.
 It is staffed by a combination of XU faculty, staff, and students from the Departments of Biology, Chemistry, and Psychology.
 The office is generally open from 9am-5pm during the academic year.

 Types of Support Provided by XU's Premedical Office

 Due to the large number of students interested in medical, dental, etc. school at Xavier and the complexity of the process of preparing for entry into and applying to such schools, activities sponsored by XU's Premedical Office are generally highly structured, and to the extent possible, conducted in a group format at a specified time (or times).
 In addition, at almost all such activities, students complete worksheets and/or receive handouts with pertinent information.
 Copies of the major handouts are also sent to parents to minimize the possibility of miscommunication.
 The following are some of the types of support currently provided by XU's Premedical Office:

 - Information regarding the various health professions in the form of a library of catalogs, brochures, etc. from health profession schools.

 - Guidance in choosing a suitable major and/or courses to maximize one's chance of gaining entry into health profession schools and succeeding there.